Tien79/railroad-diagrams/live/doc/readme.md

  - Terminals are specified giving
   - literal strings (like _"+","-","\*","/"_)
   - regular expressions like: _variable   = "/[A-Za-z]/" or constant   = "/[0-9]+/"_
- - As the tockenizer is greedy, it group sequence of characters separated by spaces
+ - As the tockenizer is greedy, it group a sequence of characters separated by spaces as a string
   - No EBNF constructs should then take characters sequences
  - For example
   -   _digit = "0"|"1"|"2"|"3"|"4"|"5"|"6"|"7"|"8"|"9"_
   -   _number = digit { digit }_
  - Is not going to work and should be replaced by
   -   _number = "/[0-9]+/"._
  - Regular expressions are quoted strings, starting and ending with "/" character
+ - Comments comply with c comment syntax /* */ (but not //)